JSybrandt/MOLIERE/README.md

 jsybran [at] clemson [dot] edu

+Or just leave an issue in this repo.

 If you use or reference any of this work, please cite the following paper:

     @inproceedings{Sybrandt:2017:MAB:3097983.3098057,